ioccc-src/winner/2011/fredriksson/README.md

   i.e. pipes may or may not work.
 If you want to count only (`-c` option), then this shouldn't be an issue.

-* The total lenght of the (preprocessed) pattern is at most `sizeof(long)*CHAR_BIT`.
+* The total length of the (preprocessed) pattern is at most `sizeof(long)*CHAR_BIT`.
 That does not count things like bracket expressions or escape chars, that is, the pattern `'a[bcd]e\.f'` is 5 chars long, not 10 chars.
 That does not mean that the matched substring in the standard